JssXmy/AqTox-MTL-GCN/README.md

 ST-ML Model codes related to ST classical ML models is located in the '`Classifical_ML_Model`' folder.
 Prior to execution, various molecular fingerprints must be calculated.
 The required input file structure and format are provided in this folder.

+### Application of MTL-GCN Model
+This script (predict_with_AD.py) performs multi-task aquatic toxicity screening using the MTL-GCN model.
+It integrates an ADSAL assessment to ensure the reliability of the screening.The required input file structure and format are provided in `data` folder (example.csv).